How the new coronavirus penetrates, exploits and kills cells, and how an army of scientists aims to destroy it

 As mentioned earlier, viruses use proteins that are sitting on cells’ surfaces as docking stations.
 Coronaviruses’ attachment-enabling counterpart proteins are those same spikes.

 But not all coronavirus spikes are alike.
 Relatively benign coronavirus variants, which at their worst might cause a scratchy throat and sniffles, attach to cells in the upper respiratory tract — the nasal cavities and throat.
 The viral variant that’s driving today’s pandemic is dangerous because its spike proteins can latch onto cells in the lower respiratory tract — the lung and bronchial cells — as well as cells in the heart, kidney, liver, brain, gut lining, stomach or blood vessels.

 Antibody treatments could block binding

-So-called monoclonal antibodies are to the antibodies in convalescent plasma what a laser is to an incandescent light bulb.
+Monoclonal antibodies are to the antibodies in convalescent plasma what a laser is to an incandescent light bulb.
 Biotechnologists have learned how to identify antibody variants that excel at clinging to specific spots on SARS-CoV-2’s spike protein, thus thwarting the binding of the virus to our cells — and they can produce just those variants in bulk.
-Stanford is launching a Phase 2 clinical trial of a monoclonal antibody for treating COVID-19 patients.
+Stanford is conducting a clinical trial of a monoclonal antibody for treating COVID-19 patients.